 Multifamily Apartment Package Delivery is Increasing

-The Multifamily News had this to say about the problems caused by increasing package volume:
+Prior to COVID, Multi-Housing News had this to say about problems caused by rapidly increasing package volume3:

 61 percent of community managers report that package deliveries have increased year over year.
 For the average apartment community, that’s roughly 150 packages per week delivered to their door.
 However, that number jumps to an average of 270 packages per week during the holidays—that’s an 81 percent increase during peak package season.